YOU DESERVE SUPPORT, DIGNITY, AND THE OPPORTUNITY TO REBUILD YOUR LIFE!

 Our Founder & Executive Director

-Mrs. Cynthia McGarity is the founder and Executive Director of Rehoboth Family and Community Services.
-Our beloved term, "Rehoboth," is derived from the name of a well mentioned in Genesis 26:22.
-Rehoboth means "room or space, no conflicts."
-Therefore, Rehoboth can be interpreted as “God has made room for you to prosper, and you shall.”
+Cynthia McGarity is the founder and Executive Director of Rehoboth Family and Community Services.
 Rehoboth F.C.S. has served justice-impacted communities since 2007.

-As the leader, Mrs. McGarity is driven by a deep passion to support individuals and families impacted by justice matters on both sides of the court aisle.
+As the leader, Cynthia is driven by a deep passion for supporting individuals and families affected by justice matters on both sides of the court's aisle.
 Furthermore, she understands that victims of crime, perpetrators of criminal acts, and their families coexist within communities.
 She explained, "Trauma is overwhelming, far-reaching, and often long-lasting; traumatic experiences are shocking for everyone within the criminal justice sphere."
 Mrs. McGarity believes supportive services and resources are paramount for restoration, resiliency, and thriving families.
 She has been recognized for her leadership in the media and collaborates with public safety agencies, state agencies, communities, businesses, and nonprofit organizations.

-Rehoboth F.C.S. is an anchor partner with The Justice Reform Partnership, a group of 90+ organizations supportive of criminal justice reform policies and legislation.
-Additionally, Mrs. McGarity serves on the resource board of NIA (National Incarceration Association) and is a former Department of Juvenile Justice employee with over a decade of volunteer service with the Georgia Department of Corrections through the Chaplaincy dept. Rehoboth F.C.S. is a bridge of hope and direction for citizens under supervision or returning to communities.
+Rehoboth F.C.S. is an anchor partner of The Justice Reform Partnership.
+She serves on the resource board of NIA (National Incarceration Association) and is a former Department of Juvenile Justice employee with over a decade of volunteer service with the Georgia Department of Corrections through the Chaplaincy department.

 Our History